arlr/Cskeleton/README.md

 # Cskeleton
-Create an basic C file with header and basic includes.
+Create a basic C file with header and basic includes.